vault713/wallet713/docs/usage.md

 wallet713> $ contacts
 ```

-You can now send 10 grins to either of these contacts by their nicknames, preceded by @:
+You can now send 10 epics to either of these contacts by their nicknames, preceded by @:
 ```
 wallet713> $ send 10 --to @igno
 ```